rdkcentral/rdkservices/Telemetry/doc/TelemetryPlugin.md

 <a name="head.Description"></a>
 # Description

-The `PlayerInfo` plugin helps to get system supported audio and video codecs.
+The `Telemetry` plugin allows you to persist event data for monitoring applications.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].